-The words “sent His angel” are a reference to a theophany (a manifestation of Christ in the Old Testament).
+The words “sent His angel” refer to a theophany (a manifestation of Christ in the Old Testament).
 This is the Angel of Jehovah.
 The presence of God was with Daniel in the den.
 Daniel’s concern to tell Darius how it happened is an issue of the glory of God.
-God did not shield him from trial but in trial.
+God did not shield him from the trial but in trial.

 Daniel was “innocent” before God.
 Actually, the word means purity.
 He “was found” in purity.
 The idea is that Daniel lived a consistent way of life before God.
 He committed no crime or violation against the king or his kingdom.

-God does not shield us from trial but gives us grace in trial.
+God does not shield us from the trial but gives us grace in the trial.